raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

-### Middle-box Considerations
+### Middlebox Considerations

-Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward DSO messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
-This does not preclude the use of DSO messages in the presence of an IP-layer middle box, such as a NAT that rewrites IP-layer and/or transport-layer headers but otherwise preserves the effect of a single session between the client and the server.
+Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middlebox MUST NOT blindly forward DSO messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
+This does not preclude the use of DSO messages in the presence of an IP-layer middlebox, such as a NAT that rewrites IP-layer and/or transport-layer headers but otherwise preserves the effect of a single session between the client and the server.

-To illustrate the above, consider a network where a middle box terminates one or more TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
+To illustrate the above, consider a network where a middlebox terminates one or more TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
 The DSO messages and any associated state are specific to the individual TCP connections.
-A DSO-aware middle box MAY in some circumstances be able to retain associated state and pass it between the client and server (or vice versa) but this would be highly TLV-specific.
-For example, the middle box may be able to maintain a list of which clients have made Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and make its own subscription(s) on their behalf, relaying any subsequent notifications to the client (or clients) that have subscribed to that
+A DSO-aware middlebox MAY in some circumstances be able to retain associated state and pass it between the client and server (or vice versa) but this would be highly TLV-specific.
+For example, the middlebox may be able to maintain a list of which clients have made Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and make its own subscription(s) on their behalf, relaying any subsequent notifications to the client (or clients) that have subscribed to that